buvis/docs/src/installation.md

     - Arch Linux: it lacks overlay module, so k3s won't run
     - CentOS: all VMs are named localhost, so Kubernetes will add one node only
 3. Create VM: `qm create 9000 --name "ubuntu-cloudimg" --memory 4096 --cpu cputype=host --cores 4 --serial0 socket --vga serial0 --net0 virtio,bridge=vmbr0,tag=20 --agent enabled=1,fstrim_cloned_disks=1`
-4. The following commands use `local-lvm` as storage.
-If possible, create/use a ZFS pool instead.
-5. Import the image to local storage: `qm importdisk 9000 focal-server-cloudimg-amd64.img local-lvm --format qcow2`
+4. Import the image to local storage: `qm importdisk 9000 focal-server-cloudimg-amd64.img local-lvm --format qcow2`
-6. Attach the disk to VM: `qm set 9000 --scsihw virtio-scsi-pci --scsi0 local-lvm:vm-9000-disk-0`
+5. Attach the disk to VM: `qm set 9000 --scsihw virtio-scsi-pci --scsi0 local-lvm:vm-9000-disk-0`
-7. Add cloudinit CDROM drive: `qm set 9000 --ide2 local-lvm:cloudinit`
+6. Add cloudinit CDROM drive: `qm set 9000 --ide2 local-lvm:cloudinit`
-8. Set disk to boot: `qm set 9000 --boot c --bootdisk scsi0`
+7. Set disk to boot: `qm set 9000 --boot c --bootdisk scsi0`
-9. Convert VM to template: `qm template 9000`
+8. Convert VM to template: `qm template 9000`
+9. Repeat steps 2-8 on every node in Proxmox cluster.
+ID 9000 must be incremented as this ID must be unique inside the cluster.

 ### Bootstrap the cluster

+You may need to set workstation DNS to 1.1.1.1 when re-creating the cluster as DNS server provided by the cluster isn't running.

-Run `make install`
+Run `make install`.

 ## Staging cluster

-Anything that follows supposes you are working in [staging directory](https://github.com/buvis-net/clusters/tree/main/staging).
+Anything that follows supposes you are working in [staging directory](https://github.com/buvis/clusters/tree/main/staging).

 ### Bootstrap the cluster